Privacy at Cufflink

 All data processing and storage is within the UK or EU and we’d like to keep it like this going forward.

-We do not transfer your PI outside of the EU.
+We do not transfer your personal information outside of the UK or the EU.

-We do not knowingly transfer your PI to any third parties other than those as outlined in the following processes;
+We do not knowingly transfer your personal information to any third parties other than those as outlined in the following processes;

 Beta programme Sign-up (via Website)

-You provided your First name, Surname and Email Address when you signed up to our “Beta Programme” via our website.
+You provided your Name, Company, Email Address and Device Type when you signed up to our “Beta Programme” via our website.

 We asked you for this information so that we can contact you about anything related to the Cufflink Beta Release Programme.
-However, once the “Beta programme” has ended, we will delete your PI, unless you indicate otherwise.
+However, once the “Beta programme” has ended, we will delete your personal information, unless you indicate otherwise.

 Under GDPR you are afforded certain rights.
 You can find out more on these here, however, we’ve outlined them below;